brimdata/zed/docs/language/overview.md

 ### 7.2 Search Logic

-The search patterns described above can be combined with other elements of a search expression comprised of "search terms" that may be combined using Boolean logic.
+The search patterns described above can be combined with other "search terms" using Boolean logic to form search expressions.

 > Note that when processing [ZNG](../formats/zng.md) data, the Zed runtime performs a multi-threaded
 > Boyer-Moore scan over decompressed data buffers before parsing any data.